-For purposes of this blog, I will use the terms “parent” and “child.”
-However, what I describe below is applicable to anyone who is named as POA for any other person.
-This could be your parent, an aunt/uncle, grandparent, sibling, or friend.
-I will also reference “mother” and “father” but appreciate that this obviously can apply to same-sex relationships as well.
+Note: For the purposes of this blog, I will use the terms “parent” and “child.”
+However, what I describe below is applicable to anyone who is named as Power of Attorney (POA) for any other person.
+This could be your parent, an aunt/uncle, a grandparent, a sibling, or a friend.
+I will also reference “mother” and “father,” but appreciate that this obviously can apply to same-sex relationships as well.

 How about some definitions to get us started?
 The Ministry of the Attorney General defines POAs as follows:

 - A Continuing Power of Attorney for Property (CPOA) covers your financial affairs and allows the person you name to make decisions for you even if you become mentally incapable.